MagedGDEV/CppInsights/README.md

     return 0;
 }
 ```

->[!CAUTION]
-> Since you can have multiple constructors for the same class, you can't have two constructors with the same signature, because the compiler will not be able to differentiate between them. meaning that you can't have two constructors with the same number of parameters and the same types.

 **C++11** allowed us to give default values to the class members without the need to define a specific constructor for that, this is called **default member initialization**.